 - Programme status

-These programmes showed the importance of understanding the role of identities, norms and cultural practices within communities and the cross-cutting role they play in the development of social and cultural infrastructures.
-There is a wealth of SHAPE expertise available to support research on different aspects of social and cultural infrastructures and their role in improving the wellbeing and resilience of communities across the UK.
+These programmes showed the importance of understanding the role of identities, norms and cultural practices within communities and the cross-cutting role they play in the development of social and cultural infrastructure.
+There is a wealth of SHAPE expertise available to support research on different aspects of social and cultural infrastructure and their role in improving the wellbeing and resilience of communities across the UK.

 Understanding CommunitiesFind out more